openvinotoolkit/openvino/src/frontends/onnx/README.md

 # ONNX FE

-The main responsibility of ONNX Frontend is importing ONNX models and conversion them to the `ov::Model` representation.
+The main responsibility of ONNX Frontend is import of ONNX models and conversion of these into the `ov::Model` representation.
-To capabilities of ONNX Frontend belong also:
+Other capabilities of the ONNX Frontend:
 * modification of tensors properties (like data type and shapes)
 * changing topology of the models (like cutting subgraphs, inserting additional inputs and outputs)
 * user-friendly searching the models (via tensors and operators names)

-The component is written in `C++`, but `Python` bindings are also available.
+The component is written in `C++`, `Python` bindings are also available.
 Each change to ONNX FE component requires `clang-format` code style and `NCC` naming style checks.